Distal spinal muscular atrophy type 1: Diagnosis

-The diagnosis for DMSA1 is usually masked by a diagnosis for a respiratory disorder.
-In infants, DMSAI is usually the cause of acute respiratory insufficiency in the first 6 months of life.
+The diagnosis for DSMA1 is usually masked by a diagnosis for a respiratory disorder.
+In infants, DSMA1 is usually the cause of acute respiratory insufficiency in the first 6 months of life.
 The respiratory distress should be confirmed as diaphragmatic palsy by fluoroscopy or by electromyography.
-Although the patient may have a variety of other symptoms the diaphragmatic palsy confirmed by fluoroscopy or other means is the main criteria for diagnosis.
+Although the patient may have a variety of other symptoms, the diaphragmatic palsy confirmed by fluoroscopy or other means is the main criteria for diagnosis.
 This is usually confirmed with genetic testing looking for mutations in the IGHMBP2 gene.
-The patient can be misdiagnosed if the respiratory distress is mistaken for a severe respiratory infection or DMSA1 can be mistaken for SMA1 because their symptoms are so similar but the genes which are affected are different.
-This is why genetic testing is necessary to confirm the diagnosis of DMSA.
+The patient can be misdiagnosed if the respiratory distress is mistaken for a severe respiratory infection or DSMA1 can be mistaken for SMA type 1 because their symptoms are similar, even if they are separate disorders.
+To avoid misdiagnosis, genetic testing is necessary to confirm the diagnosis of DSMA1.

 Classification

 DSMA1 was identified and classified as a sub-group of spinal muscular atrophies (SMA) in 1974.
-Currently, various classifications include DSMA1 among general spinal muscular atrophies or distal hereditary motor neuropathies, though the latter has been argued to be more correct.
+Currently, various classifications include DSMA1 either among spinal muscular atrophies or among distal hereditary motor neuropathies, though the latter has been argued to be more correct.

 Treatment

 There is no known cure to DSMA1, and care is primarily supportive.
-Patients require respiratory support which may include non-invasive ventilation or tracheal intubation.
+Patients require respiratory support which may include non-invasive ventilation or tracheotomy.
 The child may also undergo additional immunisations and offered antibiotics to prevent respiratory infections.
 Maintaining a healthy weight is also important.
 Patients are at risk of undernutrition and weight loss because of the increased energy spent for breathing.
 Physical and occupational therapy for the child can be very effective in maintaining muscle strength.

 There is no published practice standard for the care in DSMA1, even though the Spinal Muscular Atrophy Standard of Care Committee has been trying to come to a consensus on the care standards for DSMA1 patients.
-The discrepancies in the practitioners’ knowledge, family resources, and differences in patient's culture and/or residency have played a part in the outcome of the patient.
+The discrepancies in the practitioners' knowledge, family resources, and differences in patient's culture and/or residency have played a part in the outcome of the patient.

 Prognosis

-DSMA1 is usually fatal in early childhood.
-The patient, normally a child, suffers a progressive degradation of the respiratory system until respiratory failure.
+DSMA1 is usually fatal in late infancy or early childhood.
+The child suffers a progressive degradation of the respiratory system until respiratory failure.
 There is no consensus on the life expectancy in DSMA1 despite a number of studies being conducted.
 A small number of patients survive past two years of age but they lack signs of diaphragmatic paralysis or their breathing is dependent on a ventilation system.

 Research directions

 The disease has only been identified as distinct from SMA recently, so research is still experimental, taking place mostly in animal models.
-Several therapy pathways have been devised which include gene therapy, whereby an IGHMBP2 transgene is delivered to the cell using a viral vector, and small-molecule drugs like growth factors (e.g., IGF-1 and VEGF) or olesoxime.
-Studies in amyotrophic lateral sclerosis are also considered helpful because the condition is relatively similar to DSMA1.
+Several therapy pathways have been devised which include gene therapy, whereby an IGHMBP2 transgene is delivered to the cell using a viral vector, and small-molecule drugs like growth factors (e.g., IGF-1 and VEGF).